-In the early church, some maintained that Gentiles who wished to join the “commonwealth of Israel” (Ephesians 2:12) should be subject to circumcision in addition to their acceptance of Jesus Christ.
+In the early church, the question was circumcision in the New Testament applicable to gentile believers brought in a lot of controversy.
+Some maintained that Gentiles who wished to join the “commonwealth of Israel” (Ephesians 2:12) should be subject to circumcision in addition to their acceptance of Jesus Christ.
 The Jerusalem Council convened to settle this question (Acts 15).
 And the council ruled against the necessity of the Gentiles observing Jewish ceremonial law.

 However, not all seemed willing to accept the decisions of the council.
 A strong party developed that continued to insist that Gentiles should accept Judaism along with Christianity.
 A group of zealots from this party upset the churches, a situation that gave rise to the Epistles of Paul to the churches, in which he clearly set forth that the ceremonial system of Judaism was now obsolete.
 Circumcision was part of the ceremonial law, which is commonly referred to as Moses’ Law.